Xilinx/Vitis_Libraries/docs/api-reference.rst

 .. rubric:: Resource Utilization

-The following table summarizes the resource utilization of ``xf::Canny`` and ``EdgeTracing`` in different configurations, generated using Vivado HLS 2019.1 tool for the Xczu9eg-ffvb1156-1-i-es1 FPGA, to process a grayscale HD (1080x1920) image for Filter size is 3.
+The following table summarizes the resource utilization of ``xf::cv::Canny`` and ``EdgeTracing`` in different configurations, generated using Vivado HLS 2019.1 tool for the Xczu9eg-ffvb1156-1-i-es1 FPGA, to process a grayscale HD (1080x1920) image for Filter size is 3.

-.. table:: Table 66. xf::Canny and EdgeTracing Function Resource Utilization Summary
+.. table:: Table 66. xf::cv::Canny and EdgeTracing Function Resource Utilization Summary

 +----------------+--------------------+--------------------+--------------------+--------------------+--------------------+--------------------+
 | Name           |Resource Utilization                                                                                                         |